 Fungus Causing Leaves Falling Off a Rose Bush

-Heat Causes A Rose To Drop Its Leaves
+Heat Causes a Rose to Drop Its Leaves

-In the midst of a string of intensely hot days some rose bushes will become very stressed, even with our best attempts to keep them comfortable and well watered.
+In the midst of a string of intensely hot days, some rose bushes will become very stressed, even with our best attempt to keep them comfortable and well watered.
 These rose bushes will start dropping leaves for no apparent reason and cause quite a bit of alarm for the rose loving gardener.
 It is actually the rose bush trying to create better cooling airflow for itself.
-By dropping some of its foliage the rose bush increases the open area for air to circulate around its canes in an effort to cool down.
+By dropping some of its foliage, the rose bush increases the open area for air to circulate around its canes in an effort to cool down.

 Another reason for rose bushes dropping their leaves is the lack of water.
 If the rose bush does not have enough water to support all the foliage, it drops foliage in an effort to preserve itself.
 The leaves and root system work together to keep the overall rose bush healthy.
 If either one, the top or the bottom part of the rose bush, do not get what they need to perform at the best levels needed for the overall health and well being of the rose bush, changes must be made.
-In nature, many times, such changes are swift and thus easily noticed.
-If we are paying attention to our rose bushes or other plants for that matter, we will see the warning signs of such things as a lack of water.
+In nature, many times, such changes are swift and easily noticed.
+If you are paying attention to your rose bushes or other plants for that matter, you will see the warning signs of such things as a lack of water.

-It Can Be Normal For Leaves To Start Falling Off Roses
+It Can Be Normal for Leaves to Start Falling Off Roses

-We notice on many rose bushes that the lower leaves seem to be turning yellow and falling off causing serious concern.
-It is just the lower leaves though and no mid to upper level leaves seem to be affected.
+We notice on many rose bushes that the lower leaves seem to be turning yellow and falling off, causing serious concern.
+It is just the lower leaves, though, and no mid to upper level leaves seem to be affected.
 Many rose bushes will get so full of mid and upper bush foliage that it shades the lower foliage.
-Thus the lower foliage is not really needed to maintain the rose bush any longer and the bush starts dumping it.
-In this way those rose bushes concerned are focusing on the growth that is producing more of the good for the overall bushes health and well being.
+Thus, the lower foliage is not really needed to maintain the rose bush any longer and the bush starts dumping it.
+In this way, those rose bushes concerned are focusing on the growth that is producing more of the good for the overall bushes health and well being.

-Some rose bushes actually become what is called “Leggy” due to this dropping of foliage.
-In order to hide those bare canes or “legs” of the rose bush many folks will plant some low growing and low blooming plants to help beautify and cover that leggy look.
+Some rose bushes actually become what is called “leggy” due to this dropping of foliage.
+In order to hide those bare canes or “legs” of the rose bush, many folks will plant some low-growing and low-blooming plants to help beautify and cover that leggy look.